wp-plugins/sm-gallery/readme.txt

 Tags: gallery, featured image, image, media, plugin, page Requires at least: 3.7
 Tested up to: 4.0-beta1
-Stable tag: 1.1.5
+Stable tag: 1.1.6

-Gallery plugin thats simple because it leans on existing WordPress gallery features provided by http://sethmatics.com/.
+Gallery plugin that's simple because it leans on existing WordPress gallery features provided by http://sethmatics.com/.

 == Description ==

-Gallery plugin thats simple because it leans on existing WordPress gallery features provided by http://sethmatics.com/.
+Gallery plugin that's simple because it leans on existing WordPress gallery features provided by http://sethmatics.com/.

 NEW TO WORDPRESS?
 Please read about how the default gallery works at http://codex.wordpress.org/Gallery_Shortcode